cforall/llheap/README.md

 ## Added Features

-The following allocation features are available by including `llheap.h`.
+New POSIX-style `realloc` routines are available to handle the failure case `p = realloc( p, size )`, when there is insufficient memory.
+Here, the original storage is leaked when pointer `p` is overwritten with null, negating the benefit of not freeing the storage on failure for recovery purposes.

 ### New allocation operations

+The following allocation features require including `llheap.h`.

 #### `void * resize( void * oaddr, size_t size )`
-equivalent to `realloc( oaddr, size )` *without* copying previous data into the new allocation (faster than `realloc`).
+equivalent to `realloc( oaddr, size )` to repurpose a prior allocation for a new type *without* copying the previous data into the new allocation or preserving zero fill or alignment (faster than `realloc`).
-No sticky properties are preserved and the original storage is always freed for expansion even if the new allocation fails.
+The original storage is always freed for expansion even if the new allocation fails.

 **Parameters:**

 * `oaddr`: address to be resized
 * `size`: new allocation size (smaller or larger than previous)

-**Return:** address of the old or new storage with the specified new size or NULL if size is zero.
+**Return:** address of the old or new storage with the specified new size.

 #### `void * resizearray( void * oaddr, size_t dimension, size_t elemSize )`
-equivalent to `resize( oaddr, dimension * elemSize )` for an array allocation (faster than `reallocarray`).
+equivalent to `resize( oaddr, dimension * elemSize )` for a new array-type allocation *without* copying previous data into the new allocation or preserving zero fill or alignment (faster than `reallocarray`).
-No sticky properties are preserved.
+The original storage is always freed for expansion even if the new allocation fails.

 **Parameters:**